doncandela/mgah/mgah.md

 #### A container that can use MPI<a id="mpi-container"></a>

+- [Apptainer and MPI applications](https://apptainer.org/docs/user/latest/mpi.html) in the Apptainer docs explains in some detail how MPI works with Apptainer.
+Here we give some rather simpler examples showing how Python programs using `mpi4py` for MPI parallelism can be run with Apptainer.

 - Make a definition file **`ompi5.def`** with the following contents.
 The `%post` commands in this file are similar to those shown above to [install OpenMPI on a PC](#install-openmpi), except that there is no need here to create a Conda environment like `ompi5` -- the container serves as the environment:

   ```